 We fall in love because of the endless conversations we have before we got married.
 We talked about everything and we thought we had so much in common.
 Soul mates, we thought!
 A match made in heaven.
 We could talk for hours and hours without getting tired.
 In fact, my husband and I (Ana Willis) talked so much on the phone when we were engaged, we ended up with a $1800 cellphone bill.
 No kidding!

 Do you remember when you were dating and could stay up forever talking on the phone?
 Are you feeling disconnected from your husband now?
 Has your spouse become your roommate?

-Lack of Marriage Communication Brings Disconnection & Division
+Lack of Marriage Communication Leads to Divorce because it Brings Disconnection & Division